thussenthan/freezerworks-processor/README.md

 ---

-**Note:** This project was originally developed for lab-specific operations at the Sholler Lab, Penn State College of Medicine.
-You may need to customize the code to fit your particular requirements.
+> **Note:** This project was originally developed for lab-specific operations at the Sholler Lab, Penn State College of Medicine, and may require code customization to fit your specific requirements.

 ---